erbkaiser/FrozenCookies/README.md

 ## Planned Features and Known Issues

 -   Lag: sadly, yes, FC causes some lag.
 The code is incredibly huge and complex.
--   Raw cookies per second is set to an absurdly high value on ascending.
-This messes badly with stock prices.
-The cause is currently unknown and I suspect it is deep in the FC prediction code.
 -   Golden Cookie timers sometimes disappear.
 This will fix itself on the next GC spawn.
 -   Autocasting may not automatically start working if Frozen Cookies is loaded before the WTs are unlocked, even if these are unlocked later in the same session.
 To use